 Skype has become a part of our lives, to the point that you can say you’re going “to skype someone” and everyone knows what you mean.
 In 2003, Skype’s founders outsourced the development of the back-end to Estonian professionals, who created the core set of features that we still use.
 Later, Skype was acquired by Microsoft for $8.5 billion — that’s how promising this app was.
 This was one of the first success stories that has drawn attention to European outsourcing vendors, especially those from Estonia, Belarus, and nearby countries.

-So let’s get down to business.
-Where can you find a Dedicated Team?
+So let’s get down to business and talk about how to choose a dedicated development team.
+Where can you find a dedicated team of developers?
 There are options:

 There are portals such as Clutch that aggregate data on outsourcing vendors.
 These websites can help you a lot in searching for the right company.
 Here you will find client reviews, project business cases, developer rates, and some additional info.